Why do we need to treat wastewater?

-Without proper treatment, organic matter enters lakes and rivers and becomes a food source for the microorganisms that live there.
+Without appropriate treatment, organic matter enters lakes and rivers and becomes a food source for the microorganisms that live there.
 The problem is that these tiny creatures pull dissolved oxygen from water when they break down pollutants.
-The more pollutants there are in the water, the greater their demand for oxygen (often presented as BOD and/or COD).
+The more pollutants that are present in the water, the greater their demand for oxygen (often presented as BOD and/or COD).

 This process spins out of control in lakes and rivers with high concentrations of organic matter.
 In these watercourses, oxygen levels fall so low that animals like fish, frogs, and turtles suffocate and die.